 Which means that your Grand Nain banana craving can be satisfied by a quick trip to any local grocery store.
 You could probably also find them at convenience stores and gas stations!

 But if you’re looking into buying the Grand Nain Banana Tree itself, there are great online options for your every banana tree need.
+Check the following nurseries for the Grand Nain Banana tree:

 For obscure reasons, it seems like coming across Grand Nain banana tree seeds is pretty difficult, thus your best bet is to either acquire dwarf banana plant seeds online, or simply purchase a young transplant.
 Unfortunately, you can’t just stick a banana in the ground like you would an apple core—Grand Nain bananas were developed to be seedless, and that’s part of their appeal!